 Horror films and revenge go hand-in-hand.
-It’s almost a perfect combination.
+The two make a perfect combination.
 Many, if not most, horror fans have felt ostracized at one time or another.
 Our interests are uncommon and people love to label them as dangerous.
 We’ve all been teased and ridiculed for being fans, whether in a friendly manner or an aggressive one.
 It goes beyond that, too.

-Ultimately, these are the things that make them each interesting and make the outcast revenge genre so powerful.
+Ultimately, these are the aspects that make each picture interesting and make the outcast revenge genre so powerful.

 The Rage: Carrie 2